andrewrk/libsoundio/README.md

  0. use a documentation generator and host the docs somewhere
  0. -fvisibility=hidden and then explicitly export stuff, or explicitly make the unexported stuff private
- 0. Integrate into libgroove and test with Groove Basin
  0. look at microphone example and determine if fewer memcpys can be done with the audio data
     - test that sending the frame count to begin read works with PulseAudio